opensearch-project/project-website/_community_members/junqiu.md

 redirect_from: '/authors/junqiu/'
 ---

-**Junqiu Lei** is a software development engineer at Amazon Web Services working on vector search(k-NN) and maps visualization in OpenSearch project.
+**Junqiu Lei** is a software development engineer at Amazon Web Services working on vector search (k-NN) and map visualizations for the OpenSearch Project.